odpi/egeria/open-metadata-publication/website/open-metadata-types/0465-Duplicate-Processing.md

 * **PEER** - means the two elements have simply been linked together.
-* **CONSOLIDATED** - means that the element at end2 is an\element that has been created by consolidating the properties of a number of
+* **CONSOLIDATED** - means that the element at end2 is an\element that has been created by consolidating the properties of a number of duplicate entities.

 Return to [Area 4](Area-4-models.md).